FAIRmat-NFDI/AreaC-DOC-H5MD-for-NOMAD/docs/file_structure/particles.md

 `model_label`
 :   An element that holds a label (fixed-length string datatype) for each particle.
 This label denotes the type of particle with respect to the given interactions within the model (e.g., force field) **Currently only time-independent species labels are supported.**

+## Non-standard elements in particles group

+**All non-standard elements within the particles group are currently igorned by the NOMAD H5MD parser.** In principle, one can store additional custom attributes as configuration-specific observables (see [The observables group](observables.md)).

 ## The simulation box subgroup